NPStudios/NPStudios.github.io/testing.markdown

 > * Test Documentation: [PDF](/files/test_documentation.pdf)

 ## Evidence of Testing:
-> * To find latest testing: Go to [zipped](https://drive.google.com/file/d/1H4JW_dwoqctEgOOuH97xNl6Nck0H5exh/view?usp=sharing) file, download and use the code provided, under /core/test is all the non-manual testing
+> * To find latest testing: Go to [zipped](https://drive.google.com/file/d/1H4JW_dwoqctEgOOuH97xNl6Nck0H5exh/view?usp=sharing) file, download and use the code provided, under /core/test is where the tests are.
+To run these test in one go, left click the /core/test/java file and run it!
+[See Image](how_to_test.png)